paul-distefano/graphrag-toolkit/docs/indexing.md

   2. For each chunk, an LLM extracts a set of propositions from the unstructured content.
 This proposition extraction helps 'clean' the content and improve the subsequent entity/topic/statement/fact extraction by breaking complex sentences into simpler sentences, replacing pronouns with specific names, and replacing acronyms where possible.
 These propositions are added to the chunk's metadata under the `aws::graph::propositions` key.
   3. Following the proposition extraction, a second LLM call extracts entities, relations, topics, statements and facts from the set of extracted propositions.
 These details are added to the chunk's metadata under the `aws::graph::topics` key.

 Only the third step here is mandatory.
-If your source data has already been chunked (you're importing from an Amazon Bedrock Knowledge Base, for example), you can omit step 1.
+If your source data has already been chunked, you can omit step 1.
 If you're willing to trade a reduction in LLM calls and improved performance for a reduction in the quality of the entity/topic/statement/fact extraction, you can omit step 2.

 Extraction uses a lightly guided strategy whereby the extraction process is seeded with a list of preferred entity classifications.
 The LLM is instructed to use an existing classification from the list before creating new ones.
 Any new classifications introduced by the LLM are then carried forward to subsequent invocations.
 This approach reduces but doesn't eliminate unwanted variations in entity classification.

-The list of `DEFAULT_ENTITY_CLASSIFICATIONS` used to seed the extraction process can be found [here](https://github.com/awslabs/graphrag-toolkit/blob/main/src/graphrag_toolkit/indexing/extract/constants.py).
-If these classifications are not appropriate to your worklaod you can replace them (see the [Configuring the extract and build stages](#configuring-the-extract-and-build-stages) and [Advanced graph construction](#advanced-graph-construction) sections below).
+The list of `DEFAULT_ENTITY_CLASSIFICATIONS` used to seed the extraction process can be found [here](https://github.com/awslabs/graphrag-toolkit/blob/main/src/graphrag_toolkit/indexing/constants.py).
+If these classifications are not appropriate to your workload you can replace them (see the [Configuring the extract and build stages](#configuring-the-extract-and-build-stages) and [Advanced graph construction](#advanced-graph-construction) sections below).

 Relationship values are currently unguided (though relatively concise).